Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 480 should in theory be quite a bit superior to the GeForce GT 220 GDDR3 in general. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 480 should be a lot faster than the GeForce GT 220 GDDR3 in general. (explain)

-Texel RateThe GeForce GTX 480 should be a lot (about 320%) better at AF than the GeForce GT 220 GDDR3. (explain)
+Texel RateThe GeForce GTX 480 should be quite a bit (about 320%) faster with regards to anisotropic filtering than the GeForce GT 220 GDDR3. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison